Investment companies | Annual overview | 07 February 2023

 Exposures informed by rigorous risk analysis

-While there is a possibly defensive element to GCP’s risk profile – thanks to the combination of regulated, often sticky nature of the underlying cashflows and the diverse range of revenues sources – a detailed understanding of GCP’s underlying risk exposures is still a necessity for the team.
-The approach is intended to be a cautious one; senior debt is favoured over subordinated debt when first making a foray into a sector, for example.
+While there is an inherently defensive element to GCP’s risk profile – thanks to the combination of regulated, often sticky nature of the underlying cashflows and the diverse range of revenues sources – a detailed understanding of GCP’s underlying risk exposures is still a necessity for the team.

 Gravis has compiled a matrix of their perception of risks across the various asset classes that GCP invests in.

-In the adviser’s estimation, there has been an across-the-board increase in risk across all four asset characteristics over the financial year.
-It says that the major contributors to this are:
+There has been an across-the-board increase in risk across all four asset characteristics over the financial year.
+The major contributors to this are:

 - the UK government’s announcement of a levy on the profits made by electricity generators, which we described earlier in this note.
 This has clearly increased the legal and regulatory risk for any strategy exposed to UK electricity generators;